twpayne/chezmoi/assets/chezmoi.io/docs/quick-start.md

 $ chezmoi update -v
 ```

-These commands are summarized in the this sequence diagram:
+These commands are summarized in this sequence diagram:

 ```mermaid
 sequenceDiagram